neckhair/aws-plz/README.md

 1. Delete the access key in your root account.
 It's not needed anymore and it's safer to get rid of it immediately.
-1. Log in with your new User and change the password.
-Get the initial one from the Terraform state:
+1. Log in with your new user.
+Get the password from the Terraform state:

    ```sh
    terraform output -json | jq .password.value